Flask – (Creating first simple application)

 DELETE : Deletes target resource provided as URL.

-Now save this file html as try this python script to create the server.
+Now save this file HTML and try this python script to create the server.

 And there’s much more to Flask than this.
 If you are interested in this web framework of Python you can dig into the links provided down below for further information.